minnojs/minno-time/src/js/extensions/iat/README.md

 `extend`: Extends the instructions trial.
 Accepts an object to extend the trial with (this is an advanced feature, it can be used to attach a scorer or all sorts of hooks)

 ### The PI component
-The PIP component is an extension of the basic IAT component.
+The IAT component is an extension of the basic IAT component.
 It shares all capabilities of the basic IAT component with the default urls used on PI, added functionality of the dscore extension.
 In order to activate the component use the following wrapper: